Is There Something I Should Know?: Recording

-Although generally regarded as a stand-alone single, it was added to the 1983 US re-issue of the band's 1981 debut album, Duran Duran.
-The first album on which the song featured in the UK was the inaugural Now That's What I Call Music compilation at the end of the year.

-The singles from the Duran Duran album did not receive much airplay in the United States on the album's first release; both the band and the New Romantic fashion style were unknown, and very few British bands were able to break into American radio at that time.
-However, by the end of 1982, the band's Rio album was rapidly climbing the American charts, fueled by saturation airplay of various Duran Duran videos on MTV.
-The band and their label, Capitol/EMI, decided to re-release the debut album in the United States with the inclusion of this newly recorded single.

-Because of the time limitations of vinyl records, the inclusion of "Is There Something I Should Know?" required the omission of the album track "To The Shore" on the reissue.
-"To The Shore" was reinstated on later compact disc pressings.

-"Is There Something I Should Know?" was the opening song on Duran Duran’s set list for the 1983/84 Seven and the Ragged Tiger tour - as well as Duran Duran's charity concert at Aston Villa football ground in 1983.
+Critical reception

 In its contemporary review of the song, Cash Box praised "the upbeat arrangement, clear production and lustrous vocals."
 David Hepworth of Smash Hits just noticed that producer change lead to "more pronounced rock group sound" and expressed displeasure with impossibility to do something "with an overly-strained chorus."
-In a retrospective review of the song, Allmusic journalist Donald A. Guarisco wrote that the lyrics "deal with a difficult romantic relationship in rather obtuse terms."
+In a retrospective review of the song, AllMusic journalist Donald A. Guarisco wrote that the lyrics "deal with a difficult romantic relationship in rather obtuse terms."
 Guarisco highlighted what he described as "odd turns of phrase" in the lyrics, such as: "and fiery demons all dance when you walk through that door/Don't say you're easy on me 'cause you're about as easy as a nuclear war."

 Although Guarisco questioned the lyrics, he praised the melody in the song.
 He wrote: "The melody of 'Is There Something I Should Know?' is one of Duran Duran's catchiest, matching twisty verse melodies full of ear-catching hooks with a harmonized chorus."

-According to Rhodes, the pulsing keyboard sound is from a Roland Jupiter-8 synth, while the Prophet-5 was used for a small melodic part.

 Music video

 The video for "Is There Something I Should Know?" featured colour clips of the band members, in blue shirts with tucked-in white ties, interspersed with surreal images in black-and-white.
-The video made a point of marking the transition between albums one and two - and the third, featuring clips from several earlier Duran Duran videos.
-This included "My Own Way" - presented on the Duran Duran Video Album but never released to MTV.
+The video made a point of marking the transition between the first three albums, featuring clips from several earlier Duran Duran videos.
+This included "My Own Way"—presented on the Duran Duran video album but never released to MTV.